RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 <!-- t.test(treatment, control) -->
 <!-- ``` -->

-We randomized on the basis of favorite color.
+We randomized based on favorite color.
 But we should also find that we took dog or cat preferences along at the same time and will have a 'representative' share of people who prefer dogs to cats.
 Why should that happen when we have not randomized on these variables?
 Let's start by looking at our dataset (Table \@ref(tab:dogstocats)).

 ```r